flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

 **Situation:**

-- Aircraft is in `CRUISE` state and phase as per previous chapters.
+- Aircraft is in `CRUISE` phase as per previous chapters.
 - Descent and approach planning is done.
-- First descent point (altitude at certain waypoint) is identified.
+- The first descent point (altitude at certain waypoint) is identified.
-- Distance to descent point is calculated, which is called TOD (top of descent).
+- Distance-to-descent point is calculated, which is called TOD (top of descent).

 ??? tip "Descent Clearance from ATC & TOD"
     A few minutes before we reach our calculated descent point (TOD) we request clearance for descent from ATC if not